smalkasian/Pico-W-LED-Controller/README.md

 green = PWM(Pin(1))
 blue = PWM(Pin(2))
 ```
-5. The first tine you boot up, it should attempt to connect to the wifi.
+5. The first time you boot up, it should attempt to connect to the wifi.
 * 🟡 Yellow pulsing means it's attempting a wifi connection.
 * 🟡 Yellow solid means the system froze and needs to be reconnected.
 * 🔴 Red flashing means a failure (of any kind).